 About Refractive Surgery

-This section reports outcomes of 364 eyes treated in 2020 with femtosecond laser-assisted laser in situ keratomileusis (LASIK, also referred to as FemtoLASIK) and photorefractive keratectomy (PRK), a flapless approach, also commonly referred to as surface ablation.
+This section reports outcomes of 377 eyes treated in 2021 with femtosecond laser-assisted laser in situ keratomileusis (LASIK, also referred to as FemtoLASIK) and photorefractive keratectomy (PRK), a flapless approach, also commonly referred to as surface ablation.
 Most treatments are performed using a wavefront-optimized (WFO) ablation profile with the EX500 excimer laser.
-Outcomes for all procedures are reported as the percentages of eyes with uncorrected visual acuity (UCVA) of 20/20 or 20/25, eyes with an exceptional outcome (UCVA of 20/16 or better), and eyes with UCVA meeting the requirements for driving without glasses (20/40 or better).
+Outcomes for all procedures are reported as the percentage of eyes with uncorrected visual acuity (UCVA) of 20/20 or 20/25, eyes with an exceptional outcome (UCVA of 20/16 or better), and eyes with UCVA meeting the requirements for driving without glasses (20/40 or better).

 Some patients are not candidates for laser vision correction by LASIK, or PRK, but may be candidates for lens implants (Visian® ICL and Visian Toric ICL phakic intraocular lenses for correcting high myopia or myopic astigmatism, respectively) or refractive lens exchange surgery.
 The results of these surgeries are not reported here.
 A VISX™ Star S4 excimer laser is used only for therapeutic laser treatments for corneal scars and dystrophies and therefore is not included in these refractive surgery outcomes.